romainducrocq/DQN-initial-DQN/README.md

 - (Optional) In `observe.py`, synchronize the frame rate in case of frame skipping.

 4. **View Without Pyglet:**
 It is possible to implement a view without Pyglet, thus this must be done from scratch.
+The `View` class must however be kept to preserve the inheritance relationship with the entry programs.
 - In `env/view.py`, create the environment view in the `View` class.
-It is important to keep the class and to sustain the inheritance relationship with the entry programs.
 	- 3.1: Create a view, even if empty.
 	- 3.2: Keep the two abstract methods `setup` and `loop`.
 	- 3.3: If not built-in, add a `run` method to call an infinite event loop from the entry programs.